Cent, the platform that Jack Dorsey used to sell his first tweet as an NFT, raises $3M – TechCrunch

 With Cent’s seed funding Hejazi hopes to continue building the platform.
 The company’s goal is to enable anyone creative to make an income through the use of NFTs — that means developing tools to make it simpler for its users to mint NFTs, but also, building out its existing creator-focused social network.
 The content people post on Cent is usually creative work, like art and writing, rather than short posts — it’s closer to DeviantArt than it is to Reddit.
 These are lofty goals for a $3 million seed funding round, but there are aspects of Cent’s Beta platform that make it promising.

 “There’s already value in what we post on social media.
 It’s just being proxied through ad dollars, and it doesn’t have to be the case that there’s so much wealth concentration in a single entity.
 We can work toward a system that decentralizes that wealth,” said Hejazi.
-“These networks as they exist have monopolies on distribution — you can’t take your Twitter audience, download it as a .CSV, and send them all an email.”
+“These networks as they exist have monopolies on distribution — you can’t take your Twitter audience, download it as a .CSV and send them all an email.”

 In addition to independent distribution lists, Hejazi wants to move away from the ad-supported internet.
 He references Substack as an example of a company where the creator has control of their list, and at the same time, the platform can remain ad-free, since the money that propels it comes from the users who pay to subscribe to newsletters (and also, venture capital helps).